QionglingLi/baby_functional_connectome/README.md

 # Baby_functional_connectome
 This repository provides data and relevant codes & toolbox used in our paper 'Development of Segregation and Integration of Functional Connectomes during the First 1000 Days', Cell Reports 43.5 (2024).
 ## Overview
 Content includes standalone software, source code, and demo data.
 Due to the large size of the analyzed data, we only provide a small portion of the data needed for validating the code.
-The project is structured into four parts corresponding to the major analyses in the article, including functional connectivity strength analysis, clustering coefficient & efficiency analysis, module analysis and gene expression analysis.
+The project is structured into five parts corresponding to the major analyses in the article, including functional connectivity strength analysis, clustering coefficient & efficiency analysis, module analysis and gene expression analysis.
 Due to the file sizes exceeding the limit allowed by GitHub, the script relavent files and data can be found in https://pan.bnu.edu.cn/l/N1uFm7.
 The demo file size is 2.73G.
 ## Original data
 The dHCP data used in this study can be downloaded from https://biomedia.github.io/dHCP-release-notes/download.html and the BCP data can be downloaded from https://nda.nih.gov/edit_collection.html?id=2848 with requesting access.
 ## Installation